HalfTrend Indicator: Pine Script Trend & Buy/Sell Signals

 FAQs

-Default 2 is common and works well for many timeframes.
-Use 2–3 for scalping/day trading and 3–6 for swing/position trading.
-Higher Amplitude = smoother line and fewer signals but more lag.
+Default 2 is common and works well across many timeframes.
+Use 2–3 for scalping and day trading, and 3–6 for swing and position trading.
+Higher Amplitude means a smoother line and fewer signals, but it also adds lag.

-Channel Deviation is a multiplier applied to half of the 100-period ATR.
-It sets how far the ATR High and ATR Low bands are from the HalfTrend line.
-Default 2 is typical; higher values widen the channel and give more room for pullbacks.
+It's a multiplier applied to half of the 100-period ATR.
+It controls how far the ATR High and ATR Low bands sit from the HalfTrend line.
+Default 2 is typical; higher values widen the channel and give pullbacks more room before the trend is questioned.

 Can I use HalfTrend for crypto?

 Yes.
-Crypto can be volatile, so HalfTrend may flip more often on default settings.
-Slightly higher Amplitude (e.g. 3–4) on higher timeframes can reduce noise; always use stops and size appropriately.
+Crypto tends to be volatile, so HalfTrend may flip more often on default settings.
+A slightly higher Amplitude (3–4) on higher timeframes helps reduce noise.
+Always use stops and position sizing.

 Why does HalfTrend use ATR(100)?

-The indicator uses a 100-period ATR (and half of it) for the channel and arrow offset so the bands adapt to recent volatility.
-It is fixed in the classic formulation; you cannot change the ATR length in the standard inputs (only Amplitude and Channel Deviation).
+The indicator uses a 100-period ATR (and half of it) for the channel and arrow offset, so the bands adjust to recent volatility.
+This length is fixed in the classic formulation — you can't change the ATR length in the standard inputs, only Amplitude and Channel Deviation.

 How do I avoid whipsaws with HalfTrend?

-Use a higher Amplitude, trade only in the direction of a higher-timeframe HalfTrend, or require a second confirmation (e.g. close beyond the HT line, or RSI/volume).
-Avoiding very low Amplitude in choppy markets also helps.
+Raise the Amplitude, trade only in the direction of a higher-timeframe HalfTrend, or require a second confirmation (close beyond the HT line, or an RSI/volume filter).
+Low Amplitude in choppy markets doesn't help — raising it or adding a filter usually fixes the problem.

 Can I combine HalfTrend with RSI or MACD?

 Yes.
-Use HalfTrend for trend bias and Buy/Sell flips; use RSI or MACD for overbought/oversold or momentum confirmation.
-For example: only take HalfTrend Buy when RSI is not overbought, or only take HalfTrend Sell when MACD is bearish.
-Keep the rule set simple so backtests stay interpretable.
+Use HalfTrend for trend bias and Buy/Sell flips; add RSI or MACD for overbought/oversold or momentum confirmation.
+For example: only take a HalfTrend Buy when RSI isn't overbought, or only take a HalfTrend Sell when MACD is bearish.
+Keep the rules simple so backtests stay interpretable.